jihun-bang/check-order/README.md

 # Tablet Order App & Web

-This is an order-checking application built with Flutter.
+This is an order application built with Flutter.
 The project adopts **Clean Architecture** and the **MVVM (Model-View-ViewModel)** pattern to create a modern and scalable application.
 State management is handled by **Riverpod**, with extensive use of code generation to maximize productivity and type safety.

 ## 🏛️ Tech Stack & Architecture